 Phase 1 Ventures is supported by the U.S. Economic Development Administration.

-If you wish to be considered, you will be asked to complete a brief, non-confidential “expression of interest” form and then may be invited to participate in one or more meetings.
+If you wish to be considered, contact us to receive a non-confidential “expression of interest” form.

 The following companies have secured Phase 1 Ventures funding: